KDE/documentation-develop-kde-org/content/docs/plasma/krunner/_index.md

 Note that if there was a trigger word provided by default, it should be marked for translation with `i18nc("Note this is a KRunner keyword", "trigger")`.
 This will both ensure that translators know how to translate it properly (thanks to the comment) and that users will be able to use the runner in their own language.

-What you may also notice in the above code snippet is the use of a new class: [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax).
+What you may also notice in the above code snippet is the use of a new class: [KRunner::RunnerSyntax](docs:krunner;RunnerSyntax).

 ### Publishing Recognized Syntax

-Runners may advertise what sorts of queries they understand by creating [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax). objects.
+Runners may advertise what sorts of queries they understand by creating [KRunner::RunnerSyntax](docs:krunner;RunnerSyntax). objects.
 This information can be requested by the user as a form of run-time documentation and may even be used by some applications to decide which Runners to launch or not.
-Therefore, while creating [Plasma::RunnerSyntax](docs:krunner;RunnerSyntax) objects is optional, it is also highly recommended.
+Therefore, while creating [KRunner::RunnerSyntax](docs:krunner;RunnerSyntax) objects is optional, it is also highly recommended.

 Let's examine the code in `HomeFilesRunner::reloadConfiguration()` concerning syntax definition a bit closer: